nakker/ecfr-navigator/documentation/ARCHITECTURE.md

-# eCFR Analyzer Architecture
+# eCFR Navigator Architecture

-This document provides a comprehensive overview of the eCFR Analyzer system architecture, including services, data flow, and key design decisions.
+This document provides a comprehensive overview of the eCFR Navigator system architecture, including services, data flow, and key design decisions.

 ## System Overview

-The eCFR Analyzer is a microservices-based application designed to download, parse, store, and analyze the entire US Code of Federal Regulations.
+The eCFR Navigator is a microservices-based application designed to download, parse, store, and analyze the entire US Code of Federal Regulations.
 It provides search capabilities, metrics generation, and AI-powered insights to help identify opportunities for regulatory improvement.

 ## Architecture Diagram